thebernardlim/thebernardlim.github.io.old/_posts/2017-10-21-sitecore-create-customhandler.markdown

 title:  "Adding Custom Handler in Sitecore"
 date:   2017-10-21 15:53:00
 categories: sitecore
-excerpt_separator : "Adding custom handler in Sitcore"
+excerpt_separator : Steps on how to add a custom handler in a Sitecore solution
 ---

 Adding custom handlers is a common practice in ASP.Net applications.